 The unaudited pro forma combined consolidated financial statements have been derived from our Predecessor's historical combined consolidated financial statements included elsewhere in this prospectus.
 The unaudited pro forma combined consolidated balance sheet as of December 31, 2012 is presented to reflect adjustments to the Predecessor's historical combined consolidated balance sheet as of December 31, 2012 as if the Offering and the related formation transactions were completed on December 31, 2012.
-The unaudited pro forma combined consolidated statement of operations for the year ended December 31, 2012 is presented as if the Offering and the related formation transactions were completed as if the Offering and the related formation transactions were completed on January 1, 2012.
+The unaudited pro forma combined consolidated statement of operations for the year ended December 31, 2012 is presented as if the Offering and the related formation transactions were completed on January 1, 2012.

-The following unaudited pro forma financial statements should be read in conjunction with (i) the Predecessor's historical audited combined consolidated financial statements at December 31, 2012 and 2011 and (ii) the "Risk Factors," and "Cautionary Note Regarding Forward-Looking Statements" sections in this prospectus.
+The following unaudited pro forma financial statements should be read in conjunction with (i) the Predecessor's historical audited combined financial statements at December 31, 2012 and 2011 and (ii) the "Risk Factors," and "Cautionary Note Regarding Forward-Looking Statements" sections in this prospectus.
 We have based the unaudited pro forma adjustments on available information and assumptions that we believe are reasonable.
-The following unaudited pro forma combined consolidated financial statements are presented for informational purposes only and are not necessarily indicative of what our actual financial position would have been as of December 31, 2012 assuming the Offering and the related formation transactions had all been completed on December 31, 2012, what actual results of operations would have been for the year ended December 31, 2012 assuming the Offering and the related formation statement to January 1, 2012, are not indicative of future results of operations or financial condition and should not be viewed as indicative of future results of operations or financial condition.
+The following unaudited pro forma consolidated financial statements are presented for informational purposes only and are not necessarily indicative of what our actual financial position would have been as of December 31, 2012 assuming the Offering and the related formation transactions had all been completed on December 31, 2012, what actual results of operations would have been for the year ended December 31, 2012 assuming the Offering and the related formation transactions were completed on January 1, 2012, or of future results of operations or financial condition and should not be viewed as indicative of future results of operations or financial condition.

-Armada Hoffler Properties, Inc. Consolidated Pro Forma Balance Sheet
+Armada Hoffler Properties, Inc. and Subsidiaries Pro Forma Consolidated Balance Sheet

-December 31, 2012 (Unaudited in Thousands)
+December 31, 2012 (Unaudited and in Thousands)